AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 ```

 {% aside %}
-**Note**: The term "callback" more generally refers to any function your code calls at a later point in time.
-It is not only specific to Promises.
-For example, a Promise executor is technically also a callback (that is invoked immediately upon construction).
-JavaScript is full of callbacks.
+**Note**: The term "callback" more generally refers to any function your code calls at a later point in time (usually asynchronously).
+Even more loosely, it can also refer to any function passed to another function as an argument regardless of when that function is called.
+For example, a Promise executor is technically also a callback function (just one that's invoked immediately).
+The key takeaway here is that "callback" is not a term exclusive to Promises—JavaScript is full of callbacks!
 {% endaside %}

 ## 1. Background